Cluster States and $\pi$-Transition in the Kuramoto Model with Higher Order Interactions: Mean-field Analysis

-The analysis of the network simulations performed following protocol (II A) reveals that (as in the unimodal case) the oscillators are in a two cluster state characterized by only positive (negative) natural frequencies (see Fig. \ref{fig:bi_neg} (b)).
-By performing the self-consistent integral in \eqref{selfneg}, limited to either positive or negative frequencies, we obtain two branches of solutions that merge in a saddle-node bifurcation at $\lambda_1^{(D)} \simeq 8.80$ (magenta line in Fig. \ref{fig:bi_neg} (b)).
-From the direct simulations, by decreasing $\lambda_1$, we observe a very good agreement with the mean-field down to the saddle-node.
+The analysis of the network simulations performed following protocol (II A) reveals that (as in the unimodal case) the oscillators are in a two cluster state characterized by only positive (negative) natural frequencies (see Fig. \ref{fig:bi_neg} (c)).
+By estimating the self-consistent integral in \eqref{R_neg}, limited to either positive or negative frequencies, we obtain two branches of solutions that merge in a saddle-node bifurcation at $\lambda_1^{(\pi)} \simeq 8.80$ (magenta line in Fig. \ref{fig:bi_neg} (a)).
+From the direct simulations, by decreasing $\lambda_1$, we observe a very good agreement with the mean-field results down to the saddle-node bifurcation.
 As shown in the inset of Fig. \ref{fig:bi_neg} (c), where the time evolutions of $R_1$ and $R_B$ are reported at $\lambda_1=8.8$, $R_1$ ($R_B$) decreases (increases) in time until it reaches the zero (one) value corresponding to two clusters in phase opposition (i.e. with an angular distance $\gamma=\pi$).
 Immediately after, the clusters rearrange at a different angle distance $\gamma < \pi$.
-Each cluster is still populated by oscillators with all positive or all negative natural frequencies, but the system is now characterized by a higher level of synchronization, as measured by $R_1$, than before the transition.
-By further decreasing $\lambda_1$, the system becomes less and less synchronized until it is completely asynchronous at $\lambda_1^{(PS)}\simeq -12$, due to an abrupt transition.
-Unfortunately with the employed self-consistent approach we cannot predict the new clusterized state appearing below $\lambda_1^{(D)}$ for protocol (II A).
+Each cluster is, in this case, still populated by oscillators with all positive or all negative natural frequencies, but the system is now characterized by a higher level of synchronization $R_1$ than before the transition.
+Therefore we can affirm that this is another example of $\pi$-transition, analogous to the one reported for the unimodal distribution.
+By further decreasing $\lambda_1$, the system becomes less and less synchronized until it becomes completely asynchronous at $\lambda_1^{(PS)}\simeq -12$, due to an abrupt transition.
+Unfortunately, with the employed self-consistent approach we cannot predict the new clusterized state appearing below $\lambda_1^{(\pi)}$ for protocol (II A).
 We leave this analysis for future work.
-It is important to notice that, for smaller $\lambda_2 \le -30$, the state formed after the saddle-node bifurcation is made by clusters containing mostly oscillators with positive (negative) natural frequencies plus a few oscillators with negative (positive) $\omega_i$, analogously to what observed for positive $\lambda_2$.
+It is important to notice that, for larger $\lambda_2 \ge -35$, the state formed after the saddle-node bifurcation is made by clusters containing mostly oscillators with positive (negative) natural frequencies plus a few oscillators with negative (positive) $\omega_i$, analogously to what observed for positive $\lambda_2$.